 In Linguistic Fieldwork B, students continue working with a native speaker of a language of an unfamiliar or under-described language.
 This may be the same speaker that was available during Fieldwork A.

-In Fieldwork B, the focus will first be on deepening the understanding of the target language, for instance, by studying the grammar beyond the clause level (clause combining strategies, embedded constructions, or ‘information structure’).
+In Fieldwork B, the focus will first be on deepening the understanding of the target language, either by extending and improving the understanding of topics already studied, or by studying new topics such as syntax and information structure.
 In the second half of the course, students also work on a topic of their own choice.
-At least once a week students work independently with the speaker, in groups of 2-3 students.

 At the end of the course, students will have experience working with an unfamiliar language and will be able to: